Melanie is an avid vegan homemaker who has been enjoying cooking and experimenting in the kitchen for over 15 years.

 This amazing salad was actually created out of necessity.
 I went to visit a friend and found that she had a lot of ingredients, but the poor thing lacked the motivation and ideas of what to do with them.
 Being the sweet and spontaneous cook that I am, I decided to help a girl out and make her some yummies.

 My friend didn't want the tahini, and I still don't think it's necessary in this recipe.
 However, I like the creaminess that it adds, as well as that slight cheesy sort of flavor.
-To me it feels more hearty, and I think that's nice for this time of year, but perhaps in spring or summer it would be much nicer to leave out the tahini for a more refreshingly citrusy bite.
+To me it feels more hearty, and I think that's nice for colder times of year, but perhaps in spring or summer, it would be much nicer to leave out the tahini for a more refreshingly citrusy bite.

 For the Quinoa:

 - 1 1/2 cups water/vegetable broth

 - 1 lemon, juiced

 - 1 to 2 jalapeños, finely diced

 - 1 large or 2 medium tomatoes, medium dice